 Mount Solaro (monte Solaro)

-One of my favorite things to do on Capri is to hop on the chairlift that takes you to the top of Mount Solaro (Monte Solaro).
+One of my favorite things about Capri is hopping on the chairlift that takes you to Mount Solaro (Monte Solaro).

-To get to the top of Mount Solaro, the highest point on the island, you can take the chairlift from Piazza Vittoria in Anacapri.
+To reach Mount Solaro, the highest point on the island, you can take the chairlift from Piazza Vittoria in Anacapri.

 If arriving on the bus from Marina Grande, get off when the driver yells, “Anacapri.”
-From there, go up the stairs that you see opposite of the stop and you will arrive at the Mount Solaro chairlift (Monte Solaro).
+From there, go up the stairs that you see opposite the stop, and you will arrive at the Mount Solaro chairlift (Monte Solaro).

 The lift operates as follows: